vitalets/playwright-bdd/docs/reporters/cucumber.md

 #### Projects

 Cucumber formatters don't natively support [projects concept](https://playwright.dev/docs/test-projects#introduction) that exists in Playwright.
-Nevertheless, playwright-bdd adopts test results to show projects in a Cucumber report.
+Nevertheless, Playwright-BDD adopts test results to show projects in a Cucumber report.

 The final output depends on the particular reporter.
 For example, in HTML reporter project name is prepended to the feature file path: